sudheeshkatkam/nlpclass-fall2013/site/assignments/a5maxent.md

-## Problem 2: Sentiment Analysis with a Maximum Entropy Model
+## Problem 2: Sentiment Analysis with a Maximum Entropy Model (20 points)

 We will now attempt to improve our sentiment classifier by actually using training data.
 To accomplish this, I have provided you a few useful classes that wrap functionality in the [OpenNLP MaxEnt](http://opennlp.apache.org/) library: